 We all have them.
 Those manly men friends who don't eat quiche, don't play golf and don't drink foo-foo drinks.
 The ones who will take one look at the drinks above and ask if you have any real drinks.
 You know what they mean...beer, do you have any beer.
 To appease these towers of testosterone you should have some chili beer on hand.

 You may be surprised to learn there are a few good chili beers out there.
 Crazy Ed has been busy in Arizona perfecting the art of brewing chili beer.
 Cave Creek Chili Beer has a strong chili odor, and leaves a slight burn in the mouth.
 Hopefully your friends are of the hot-hot wing persuasion or you may see some silly faces.
 My advice is have your camera ready!

 The video below is very interesting, especially if you plan to infuse your alcohol.
 These gentlemen taste a variety of beers and discuss the different types of chilis used to make them.
 They also speak of the amount of time each took.
 An interesting and educational video.

 Chili Line Dance

 To round out the night, add a little dancing fun.
+Every one enjoys a good line dance.
+If your partner does not want to dance you can still have a ball.
+Line dances do not need partners.
 Teach your friends the Chili Cha Cha and have a ball!